glenndehaan/unifi-voucher-site/README.md

 ### 2. OpenID Connect (OIDC) Authentication

 The UniFi Voucher Site allows seamless integration with OpenID Connect (OIDC), enabling users to authenticate through their preferred identity provider (IdP).
-With support for both Public and Confidential client types.
 Configuration is easy using environment variables to align with your existing OIDC provider.

 #### Configuration